 When live loads are applied rapidly to a structure, they cause larger stresses than those that would be produced if the same loads would have been applied gradually.
 The dynamic effect of the load that causes this increase in stress in the structure is referred to as impact.
 To account for the increase in stress due to impact, the live loads expected to cause such a dynamic effect on structures are increased by certain impact percentages, or impact factors.
 The impact percentages and factors, which are usually based on past experience and/or experimental results, are specified in the building codes.
-For example, the ASCE 7 Standard specifies that the weights of reciprocating machinery and power driven units for buildings be increased by 50% to account for impact.
+For example, the ASCE 7 Standard specifies that all elevator loads for buildings be increased by 100% to account for impact.

-For highway bridges, the AASHTO Specification gives the expression for the impact factor as in which L is the length in feet of the portion of the span loaded to cause the maximum stress in the member under consideration.
+For highway bridges, the AASHTO Specification gives the expression for the impact factor as in which L is the length in meters of the portion of the span loaded to cause the maximum stress in the member under consideration.
 Similar empirical expressions for impact factors to be used in designing railroad bridges are specified in [26].

-$$I = \frac{50}{L + 125} \le 0.3$$
+$$I = \frac{15}{L + 38.1} \le 0.3$$